alexandre-touret/alexandre-touret.github.io/content/about.en.md

 I publish also articles on the [Worldline Technical Blog](https://blog.worldline.tech/).

 Finally, views and opinions exposed on this blog are my own and not of my employer.

+## AI usage

+{{< admonition type=info title="What about Generative AI?" >}}
+The content on this blog was written by me, not by an AI!
+{{< /admonition >}}

+Generally speaking, I would rather not write an article than fully generate it entirely from a LLM.

+I only use LLM :
+- to fix my english articles and make them sounding like more "native
+- to get sometimes inspiration or use them as a search engine on steroid

+By the way, this precision is inspired from the article of [D. GERMAIN](https://blog.zwindler.fr/ai-manifesto/) and [C. WILLIAMS](https://cassidoo.co/ai/)

+___

 And now, enjoy! 🙂